kaizen-ai/kaizenflow/documentation/general/script_catalog.md

 **_documentation/scripts/gh-md-toc_**

 **_documentation/scripts/lint_txt.py_**
 ```
+Lint md files.
+> lint_txt.py -i foo.md -o bar.md

-Used in vim to prettify a part of the text.
+It can be used in vim to prettify a part of the text using stdin / stdout.
+:%!lint_txt.py
 ```

 **_documentation/scripts/pandoc.py_**
 ```
 Convert a txt file into a PDF / HTML using pandoc.